saegl5/saegl5.github.io/README.md

 ## Learning Resources {#learning_resources}

-Disclaimer: These resources are _not_ created, written or published my me.
-I simply found these to be incredibly useful.

 ### Scratch and Python for Beginners

 [Workman Publishing.
 (2020). _Everything You Need to Ace Computer Science and Coding in One Big Fat Notebook_.
 Workman Publishing Company. &#128279;](https://a.co/d/cxwZQEi)<br>